Contribution profit-based pricing: Relative contribution margin and Opportunity Cost

 The relative contribution profit, such as contribution per square meter (GMROS) indicates the Opportunity Costs in the event that one decides against the sale of a certain product on that selling area.

 Using this system, the gross margin percentage and Gross Merchandise Volume (GMV) are considered irrelevant for merchandising decisions.
 In 1906, C&A, the clothing retailer owned by the Brenninkmeijer family, stopped trying to increase gross margin percentages.
 They fixed the margin at 25% for decades and increased relative contribution per piece in stock per time period.
 Later, when selling different commodities they shifted to relative contribution per square meter.
 They called this Rekenen in Centen, in Plaats van Procenten.
-Aldi used relative contribution margin based pricing per stock keeping unit from the very beginning in the 1950s.
+Aldi used relative contribution profit based pricing per stock keeping unit from the very beginning in the 1950s.

 Limitations

 This approach determines the price that maximizes profit only for an individual product, and only over a given time horizon.
 There are factors other than profit maximization for an individual product that a firm must consider in setting the price for each product, particularly if they have multiple products.
 These include: